mitranim/jisp/misc/meth.md

 .meth5[]
 ```

-We could make an infix piping operator such as `|>` unnecessary by implementing a special macro that replaces itself with the previous expression, reordering the code.
+We could make an infix piping operator such as `|>` unnecessary by implementing a macro (either as a regular macro, or something done at the lexer level) that replaces itself with the previous expression, reordering the code.
 Let's say `↑` is this macro:

 ```
 [func0]